yigitpolat/praktikum/README.md

 ### Image Background

 Another significant limitation arose from the complexity of the image background.
-Even if we were to use a camera with superior image quality and ensure an unobstructed view of the bottle system, the image recognition module would face difficulties in accurately detecting the bottles due to the irregular and cluttered background.
+Even if we were to use smartphone camera with superior image quality and ensure an unobstructed view of the bottle system, the image recognition module would face difficulties in accurately detecting the bottles due to the irregular and cluttered background.
 The presence of a non-uniform or visually busy background can introduce unnecessary visual noise, making it harder for the image recognition module to distinguish the bottles from their surroundings.
-This limitation becomes particularly pronounced when relying on computer vision algorithms that rely on identifying specific patterns and features within the image.
+This limitation becomes particularly apparent when relying on computer vision algorithms that rely on identifying specific patterns and features within the image.

 Examples: